F5Networks/f5-telemetry-streaming/docs/namespaces.rst

 Telemetry Streaming Namespaces
 ==============================
-Telemetry Streaming v1.16 introduces the concept of of *namespaces*, which is a grouping of Telemetry components.
+Telemetry Streaming v1.16 introduces the concept of *namespaces*, which is a grouping of Telemetry components.
 With namespaces, you can declare separate configurations to allow better control of data forwarding.
 Namespaces are declared in the new **Telemetry_Namespace** class, which acts as the container for the namespace.

 The following are important notes about namespaces.